 The course syllabus will provide additional details regarding any changes to the itinerary, including company visits, participants, cultural, and university visits, etc. Attendance at all 4 pre-trip sessions and the one post trip session are mandatory for all students.
 A post trip research project paper is a Japan Seminar course requirement.

-Course: ICS 350 (Undergraduate)/ IB 750 (Graduate): International Business Seminar Credits: 4 credit hours Term registered: Winter 2017 Liberal Studies Domain: Global Business Perspective, Experiential Learning (EL) Taught by: Professor Luis Larrea and Professor Zafar Iqbal Course Description: This foreign study course is meant to introduce the student to the world of international life and business as it is today.
+Course: ICS 350 (Undergraduate)/ IB 750 (Graduate): International Business Seminar Credits: 4 credit hours Term registered: Winter 2017 Liberal Studies Domain: Global Business Perspective, Experiential Learning (EL) Taught by: Professor Luis Larrea Course Description: This foreign study course is meant to introduce the student to the world of international life and business as it is today.
 The course provides students the opportunity to visit and study foreign commercial enterprises on-site.
 Additional emphasis is placed on understanding overseas cultures, self-reference criteria, and the fact that people around the world can maintain/develop hopes and dreams within their own lifestyle even though it may differ from others'.